 If I see a curvature bend to the left, this is a red flag for me to look for other potential causes.
 While levoscoliosis can fall under the umbrella of AIS with no known single cause for its development, it can also indicate a different cause in which scoliosis is a secondary complication of another medical issue or condition.Neuromuscular Scoliosis Neuromuscular scoliosis develops when conditions such as cerebral palsy or muscular dystrophy are present.
 With these, there is an impairment in how the brain communicates with the muscles that support the spine, and this can cause scoliosis to develop.

-In congenital scoliosis, the condition develops because of a bone malformation in the vertebrae of the spine that was present at birth.
+In congenital scoliosis of the spine, the condition develops because of a bone malformation in the vertebrae of the spine that was present at birth.
 In a healthy spine, the vertebrae are stacked on top of each other like bricks; in congenital scoliosis, one of those vertebrae are triangular in shape, and this causes the spine to slip out of alignment and scoliosis to develop.

 This form of the condition is less common, but if a spine experiences a trauma significant enough, it can cause scoliosis to develop.